pyplan/pyplan-ide/docs/index.md

 # ![Pyplan](assets/img/logo.png)

-**Pyplan** provides a Python development environment intended for easily creating and deploying data analytics apps.
+**Pyplan** is a Python development environment intended for easily creating and deploying data analytics apps.
 Different than a Jupyter Notebook, where code is structured as a list of sentences, in Pyplan code is contained in nodes that work as calculation steps, organized in a hierarchical influence diagram.
 Nodes can be evaluated, and its result inspected through a console output or rendered as a table or graph.
 User interfaces are created dragging nodes on a canvas.
 Final apps can be shared with one click to general audience.

 Among its most prominent features you will find: